 - (1) Pleth waveform (Pleth): visual indication of patient's pulse.
-The waveform is not normalized. - (2) Oxygen saturation of arterial blood (SpO2): percentage of oxygenated hemoglobin in relation to the sum of oxyhemoglobin and deoxyhemoglobin. - (3) Perfusion indicator: the pulsatile portion of the measured signal caused by arterial pulsation. - (4) Perfusion index (PI): gives the numerical value for the pulsatile portion of the measured signal caused by arterial pulsation.
+The waveform is not normalized. - (2) Oxygen saturation of arterial blood (SpO2): percentage of oxygenated hemoglobin in relation to the sum of oxyhemoglobin and deoxyhemoglobin. - (3) Perfusion indicator: the pulsatile portion of the measured signal caused by arterial pulsation. - (4) Measurement site: displays if you have set the measurement site as described in 10.6.9 Setting the Measurement Site. - (5) Perfusion index (PI): gives the numerical value for the pulsatile portion of the measured signal caused by arterial pulsation.
 PI is an indicator of the pulsatile strength.
 You can also use it to assess the SpO2 signal strength.
-When PI is too low, the message "SpO2 Low Perfusion" is given to prompt SpO2 signal inadequacy. - (5) Pulse rate (derived from the pleth wave): detected pulsations per minute.
+When PI is too low, the message "SpO2 Low Perfusion" is given to prompt SpO2 signal inadequacy. - (6) Pulse rate (derived from the pleth wave): detected pulsations per minute.

-PI is displayed for Masimo SpO2.
+• Pl is displayed for Masimo SpO2.